 Academic Technology Specialists

 Academic Technology Specialists collaborate with faculty and staff in various campus departments and research centers, providing leadership and library-based support for innovative uses of information technology for education and research.
 ATSs are placed within schools, programs or departments based not simply on technical expertise, but on their deep discipline-specific backgrounds.
-CIDR currently has ATSs in the Departments of History and Anthropology; in the Division of Literatures, Cultures, and Languagees (DLCL); in the Insitutute for Research in the Social Sciences (IRiSS); and in the Center for Spatial and Textual Analysis (CESTA).
+CIDR currently has ATSs in the Departments of History and Anthropology; in the Division of Literatures, Cultures, and Languagees (DLCL); and in the Insitutute for Research in the Social Sciences (IRiSS).
 They participate in the departmental culture and share academic interests with their associated faculty and students.

 Social Science Data and Software (SSDS) provides services and support to Stanford faculty, staff and students in the acquisition, curation, and preservation of social science data and the selection and use of quantitative (statistical) and qualitative analysis software.
 SSDS staff members provide these services in a variety of ways that include consulting, workshops and help documentation.
 We are located in the Social Sciences Resource Center (SSRC) on the first floor of the Green Library Bing Wing.